The Lifestyle

 King of Denmark can be customised according to the buyer's liking.
 They can choose to add a gold foil with their name inscribed on it and can also add precious metals and diamonds on it.

-Each smoke features a fancy humidor worth USD 8,500 that comes with a crown made of sterling silver and is plated in 24k gold.
+Each smoke features a fancy humidor worth USD 8,500 that comes with a crown made of sterling silver and is plated in 24k gold and Swarovski crystals.
 The humidor is extra and has a price tag of $8,500.

 Photo Credit: Luxury Safes